Manhhao/anki.transfer-review-history/README.md

 This was written in like 3 hours, I've never worked on Anki plugins before so I excuse the poor code.
 This code heavily relies on the repository it was forked on, so I thank Kagu-Chan for his code and hope they don't mind me building on top of their code.
 I won't upload this to AnkiWeb.

-This plugin should probably be uninstalled after usage, as it doesn't have any prompts or confirmations before running (and indicating it's running) and it also doesn't remove any functionality of the original code.
+This plugin should probably be uninstalled after usage, as it doesn't have any prompts or confirmations before running and it also doesn't remove any functionality of the original code.

 As I didn't use Tango, I can't confirm whether this would also work on it.
 I've tested this a few times on an old backup from before I imported Kaishi, and it seems to work well for Core2.3k atleast.